patcg-individual-drafts/ipa/IPA-End-to-End.md

 ## Attribution Measurement

 Attribution measurement is a basic measurement approach used in online digital advertising.
-For a given conversion event (e.g. a purchase), we aim to attribute that conversion to an ad impression (if one exists.)
-We generalize into _source events_ (i.e. an ad impression) and _trigger events_ (i.e. a purchase.) _Source events_ happen on a _source website/app_, and _trigger events_ happen on a _trigger website/app_.
+For a given conversion event (e.g., a purchase), we aim to attribute that conversion to an ad impression (if one exists.)
+We generalize into _source events_ (i.e., an ad impression) and _trigger events_ (i.e., a purchase.) _Source events_ happen on a _source website/app_, and _trigger events_ happen on a _trigger website/app_.
 In order to attribute, a _source event_ must occur before the _trigger event_ and must be from the same individual.
 In the event that a single query contains _trigger events_ from multiple _trigger websites/apps_, we must also constrain the attribution to only attribute _trigger events_ to _source events_ from relevant campaigns.

-There are various approaches to addressing the situation when a _trigger event_ can be attributed to multiple _source events_; for simplicity, in this document we currently only address _last touch attribution_, i.e. _trigger events_ are attributed to the most recent _source event_ (although it is feasible to extend this approach to more complex attribution approaches).
+There are various approaches to addressing the situation when a _trigger event_ can be attributed to multiple _source events_; for simplicity, in this document we currently only address _last touch attribution_, i.e., _trigger events_ are attributed to the most recent _source event_ (although it is feasible to extend this approach to more complex attribution approaches).

 _Source and trigger events_ are represented by _source and trigger reports_ (more details in section [Generating source and trigger reports](#2-6-additional-data).) _Source reports_ include a _breakdown key_, which is used to identify the granularity of the attribution queries.
 Both _source_ and _trigger reports_ include an _attribution constraint ID_, for cases where _trigger events_ may not be eligible to attribute to all _source events_.
 The end result of attribution measurement is aggregates (counts and sums of values included with _trigger reports_), grouped by the _breakdown key_.